CompositionalIT/farmer/content/quickstarts/quickstart-1.md

 #### Defining a Farmer web application
 Open `Program.fs` and delete all the contents.

-> In Farmer, resources are created using special code blocks in which you can quickly and easily configure a resource using special keywords.
+> In Farmer, resources are created using special code block known as a "builder" in which you can quickly and easily configure a resource using special keywords.

-Create a Farmer web application using the `webApp { }` block:
+Create a Farmer web application using the `webApp { }` builder:

 ```fsharp
 open Farmer